The Pingle Learning Support Base (LSB) an Enhanced Resource

 Why is being part of a Mainstream school important for LSB students?

-Being part of The Pingle School allows students to be part of their local school and get to know their community.
+Being part of The Pingle Academy allows students to be part of their local school and get to know their community.

 What will my child’s day look like?

 Students are taught all National Curriculum subjects within small groups and with familiar staff.
 Staff use various communication methods to allow students to reach their potential, with a strong emphasis on visual and practical learning.